 Overnight icon Overnight: Phuntso Pelri Hotel or Similar, Thimphu

-The fabulous Punakha Dzong, one of the most spectacular and important in the Kingdom, is situated at the confluence of two rivers.
-In 1994 there was a major flood in the town which caused a lot of damage to the dzong, but it has now been beautifully renovated and is a real showcase for Bhutanese craftsmanship and painting.
+You descend from the pass into the lush Punakha Valley then drive to Punakha Dzong.
+This is one of the most spectacular and important dzongs in the kingdom as well as being one of the most picturesque.
+It is situated at the confluence of two rivers – the Mo Chu and the Pho Chu.
+Damaged by flooding in 1994, the dzong has now been beautifully renovated and is a real showcase for Bhutanese craftsmanship and painting.
 You are normally allowed into the dzong unless there are VIPs visiting.

-Overnight icon Overnight: Zhingkham Resort Or Similar, Punakha
+Overnight icon Overnight: Lotay's Farmhouse Homestay, Punakha

 Day 7 - Drive to Gangtey, 78 km - 3 hours.
 Visit the Black-necked Crane Information Centre and Gangtey Dzong.
 Walk in the Gangtey Valley.